Output 1

 Objectives

-- This output aims to optimize stool specimen processing for Xpert MTB/RIF testing and nasopharyngeal aspiration method for childhood TB diagnosis in resource-limited countries at low health care level.
+• To optimize stool specimen processing for Xpert MTB/RIF testing and nasopharyngeal aspiration method for childhood TB diagnosis in resource-limited countries at low health care level.

-Generation of a centrifuge-free stool processing method for Xpert MTB/RIF testing
+• Generation of a centrifuge-free stool processing method for Xpert MTB/RIF testing

-Optimization of nasopharyngeal aspirate sample collection
+• Optimization of nasopharyngeal aspirate sample collection

-Development of guidelines and training material for stool processing and optimized nasopharyngeal aspirate
+• Development of guidelines and training material for stool processing and optimized nasopharyngeal aspirate

 Output 5

-Evaluation of cost-effectiveness of the proposed diagnostic approaches
+Cost-effectiveness of the proposed diagnostic approaches

 Cost effectiveness and budget impact analyses are needed to evaluate the long-term impact of improving pediatric TB diagnostic, guide health authorities’ decisions and support the implementation of TB-speed approach in resource limited settings.